- Providing very high quality mobility services.

 Hong Kong locals are particularly fond of their tram, the subject of many a childhood memory or family anecdote.
 It has garnered the affectionate nickname of "Ding Ding".

 The tram's main challenge is to transport 200,000 passengers every day in one of the most densely populated cities in the world.
-All the while, it remains one of the most environmentally-friendly forms of transportation.
+All the while, it remains one of the most environmentally friendly forms of transportation.

-Traveller safety is a core concern of Hong Kong Tramways.
+Traveler safety is a core concern of Hong Kong Tramways.
 The braking systems have been improved and a controls center has been created to regulate traffic.

 Hong Kong Tramways is also one of the only transit systems in the world to manufacture its trams locally.
 The fine-tuned process deftly combines tradition and modernity, legacy aspects and high-tech adaptations.